-Hairy Situation: TLC For Your Tresses
+Hairy Situation: TLC For Summer-Stressed Tresses

 Has your hair taken a toll after all those visits to the beach and the pool?
 Have the summer rays dulled your previously vibrant hair color or brought out the wench-like frizzies on your head?
 Whatever your summer hair gripe, we’ve got a product to address the issue at hand.